 Jenoptik supported the European road safety project “Roads to Respect” in Weimar, which was awarded 1st prize by the European Road Safety Council.As part of the European road safety campaign “Roads to Respect”, 25 European students developed concepts for improving traffic safety in their hometown.
 A student at Weimar Bauhaus University, Daniel Wanzek, initiated the restructuring of a pedestrian crossing, which lies in the catchment area of two schools used by many children.
 Safety measures included reducing the speed limit to 30 km/hr.
-To discipline road users without their having to pay a fine, the Jenoptik Road Safety division provided a speed display panel (you are driving at ... km/hr) as a free loan.
+To discipline road users without their having to pay a fine, Jenoptik provided a speed display panel ("you are driving at ... km/hr") as a free loan.
 Jenoptik is thereby contributing to the children’s safety on their way to school.

 Musical school project by the Udo-Lindenberg Foundation for the 30th anniversary of the fall of the Berlin Wall

 Three schools from Jena and nearby Milda celebrated the 30th anniversary of the fall of the Berlin Wall with a special trip into the past.
 Under the patronage of the Udo Lindenberg Foundation, the students brought the classic song by Udo Lindenberg called “Hinterm Horizont geht’s weiter ...” to the stage as a musical.